 Four of my stories also appear in Home State Hauntings: True Stories of Ghostly Places in New Jersey, which was Weird NJ’s first foray into eBook publishing and has now become a printed special issue available here or here.
 One story, about Williamsville Cemetery in Vernon, NJ, is accompanied by one of the creepiest ghost photos I’ve ever seen.
 It also features many other stories that I’ve edited, and illustrations by Ryan Doan, who worked with me on Weird Hauntings and Weird Encounters.

-And no, I’ve never seen a ghost myself, though I think one may have influenced me once.
+And no, I’ve never seen a ghost myself, though I think I’ve been influenced by a few over time.

 I live a semibucolic and rather unedgy life in the northwestern part of New Jersey.